jawaad-ahmad/dev-inf/README.md

 development VDI or deployment server as often as desired from a base configuration maintained in a git repository.

+The _Provision Base Instance_ section provides instructions on how to use a pre-built OVA and ISO file to create and start a VM instance.
+The remainder of the document describes the process for creating the OVA and ISO files.

 References
 ================================================================================